 Sample Job Descriptions

 The following job descriptions were provided by a retired Member of Congress.
-These are samples only, and should be adjusted and modified to suit your office's needs.
+These are samples only, and should be modified to suit your office's needs.

 Washington, DC Positions

 Chief of Staff: Top staff person responsible for overall office functions; oversees staff and budget; advises Member on political matters; responsible for hiring, promoting, and terminating staff; establishes office policies and procedures.

 Executive Assistant/Scheduler: Manages Member’s schedule; reviews and researches invitations; handles Member’s personal files, correspondence, and travel arrangements.